m-rivera/m-rivera.github.io/research.md

 # Overview
- Currently, all of my publications relate in some way to <i>organic molecular crystals</i>, that is the state of matter where molecules, made up of mostly carbon, stack together like Lego bricks in order to form a solid.
+ Currently, all of my publications relate in some way to <i>organic molecular crystals</i>, that is, the state of matter where molecules, made up of mostly carbon, stack together like Lego bricks in order to form a solid.
 An ice cube, for example, is a molecular crystal of water (though not an organic one).
 An example of an organic molecular crystal would be a paracetamol tablet.